Incognito/rumprun_wiki_wiki/Home.md

 Welcome to the main wiki for rump kernels.
-See [here](https://github.com/rumpkernel/wiki/wiki/_pages) for an overview of the pages on this wiki.
-The rest of this page gives a short introduction to rump kernels with links to further details.
+The this page gives a short introduction to rump kernels.
+You will find more detailed information from [the wiki pagelist](https://github.com/rumpkernel/wiki/wiki/_pages).

+## Discuss

+Mailing list: rumpkernel-users@lists.sourceforge.net.
+You can [subscribe here](https://lists.sourceforge.net/lists/listinfo/rumpkernel-users) or browse the [archives](http://blog.gmane.org/gmane.comp.rumpkernel.user).

+IRC channel: **\#rumpkernel** on **irc.freenode.net**.

 ## The Anykernel and Rump Kernels